 A timeout is when a team stops the clock and game by using one of their timeouts.
 During a timeout, the teams then have a break to rest, get water, make substitutions, and go over game strategy and play.
-Timeouts are used to stop the clock, as well.
+Timeouts are used to stop the clock in certain situations, as well.

-Timeouts are so important because they are a huge part of the strategy of a football game.
+Timeouts are important because they are a huge part of the strategy of a football game.

 Timeouts could be taken to allow a team to rest if the pace of the game is moving very quickly.
 Usually, these timeouts are called by a defensive team because offensive teams control the pace of the game and do not have to call a timeout to rest; they could slow down and/or make substitutions.

 Timeouts could also be taken if a play clock is winding down.
 These types of timeouts are usually called by an offensive team when their offense is not ready to snap the ball before the play clock will hit zero.

 Timeouts are important because they help teams play better and either prevent scoring more often or help scoring more often, depending on if the defense or offense calls a timeout.

 Calling a timeout can conserve time for a team by buying them a few extra seconds to plan out their next moves.
 Timeouts are opportunities to regroup and save the last few minutes (or even seconds) for play execution.